Home

 Picture of a police car from behind, in which the police officer in the passenger seat is holding out and raising and lowering his right arm, with the palm facing down

 Slow down – This signal indicates that road users behind the police vehicle should slow down.
 The signal is given with the palm of the police officer's hand facing downwards.
-The signal can also be given by the police officer sitting in the driver's seat, this indicates that road users behind the police vehicle should slow down.
+The signal can also be given by the police officer sitting in the driver's seat.

 Picture of a police car from the front signalling blue lights

 Make way – This signal indicates that road users in front of the police vehicle must make way.
 You are obligated to facilitate the accessibility of the police vehicle.
-The signal is given with flashing blue lights and/or sirens.
+The signal is given with flashing blue lights, with or without sirens.

 Traffic signals